 It’s a good idea to have a few of your puppy’s favourite toys nearby when you know they are likely to get mouthy.
 If they are ignoring the toys and still trying to mouth you, try to redirect the behaviour onto something more constructive such as a training session, nap time or some calm time with a food puzzle toy to keep their brain occupied.

 It’s also important to provide your puppy with lots of enrichment in general as they won’t be able to exercise as much as adult dogs.
 Mental stimulation is just as important as physical stimulation for all puppies.
-Have a look at our brain games video and other training videos for some tips on this.
+Have a look at our brain games and other free training resources for some tips.

 Step 4 – Reward good behaviour